jamesshore/quixote/src/descriptors/README.md

 var Descriptor = require("./descriptor.js");

 var Me = module.exports = function BackgroundColor(element) {
-  // Check that the constructor is called with the correct parameter types
-  // Normally we would do the require at the top of the file, but we need to break a circular dependency with QElement. var QElement = require("./q_element.js");
+  // Normally we would do this require at the top of the file, but we need to break a circular
+  // dependency with QElement.
+  var QElement = require("./q_element.js");
-  ensure.signature(arguments, [ QElement ]);
+  // Check that the constructor is called with the correct parameter types. ensure.signature(arguments, [ QElement ]);

   // store the element for later